School of Science & Engineering

 - Problem Seminar

-For the B.A. degree, there will be 30 hours of coursework with additional courses in mathematics.
+For the BA degree, there are 30 hours of required coursework with additional courses in mathematics.
 These are chosen to complement the student’s mathematics interests and objectives through consultation with the student’s department advisor.
-View the courses required for the Mathematics, B.A.
-For the B.S. degree, there will be 47 hours of coursework that includes courses in physics, chemistry, and programming and prepares students for graduate-level study.
-View the courses required for the Mathematics, B.S.
+View the courses required for the BA in Mathematics.
+For the BS degree, there are 47 hours of required coursework, including courses in physics, chemistry, and programming, and prepares students for graduate-level study.
+View the courses required for the BS in Mathematics.

 Located on the third floor of Decker Hall, the AU Department of Mathematics is an open and inviting space.
 Four faculty offices open into a common area with whiteboard walls.
 All who pass through can see mathematics being done.